Configuring engagement policies for actions

 Do steps 1 to 7 again to configure another type of engagement conditions.You can define any combination of Eligibility, Applicability, and Suitability conditions for an action.

-To make a property available for use in an engagement policy, define it as a Relevant Record for your primary context class, which by default is your Customer class.
-Engagement policies specify the conditions under which an action or group of actions is eligible for a customer.
+o make a property or When rule available for use in an engagement policy or proposition filter, define it as a Relevant Record for your primary context class, which by default is your Customer class.

 - Frequently asked questions about eligibility, applicability, and suitability policies